Copyright Protection in China: A Guide

 Tips for Protecting Your Copyright in China

-1. Register your copyright with the CNIPA for more substantial evidence of ownership
+1. Register your copyright with the CPCC for more substantial evidence of ownership

 2. Implement technological protection measures, such as digital rights management